 This is because your thoughts alone control your feelings, and happiness is a feeling.
 Your circumstances have nothing to do with your happiness.
 It’s your THOUGHTS about these circumstances that cause your happiness, or unhappiness.

 For example, I currently live in a big, but outdated, apartment.
 That is my circumstance.
-When I first moved in, I was very unhappy.
-I couldn’t stop thinking about the tiny, ugly, pink-tiled bathroom, the old-ass kitchen appliances, the aged kitchen floor, the creaky, chipped-paint windows, etc. I was focusing and thinking about all the negative things constantly, which made me constantly unhappy.
+It’s a fact.
+When I first moved in, I was not happy.
+I couldn’t stop thinking about the tiny, ugly, pink-tiled bathroom, the old-ass kitchen appliances, the aged kitchen floor, the creaky, dirty windows, etc. I was focusing and thinking about all the negative things constantly, which made me constantly irritated and unhappy.

 Eventually I decided to look at the apartment situation differently.
 Instead of thinking “I’m trapped in this old rickety apartment and I hate it”, I changed it to “This place is big, it has potential, what can I do to make it better?”
 Instantly my mood shifted from unhappy to determined.
 I stopped wallowing and throwing myself a pity party and got to work.

 The more improvements I made, the more happy and content I became.
 My circumstances did not change at all, I am still in this old apartment, but I feel so much better about it because I dumped out all those negative thoughts and decided to focus on the positive instead.

 I truly believe this can be done with any situation.